+During the three months ended June 30, 2015, an additional clinical development milestone was met.
+Accordingly, the Company recorded research and development expenses for the three months ended June 30, 2015 totaling \$25,000.
 In June 2015, the Company entered into an exclusive license agreement with The Regents of the University of California whereby the Company was granted an exclusive license to certain patent rights related to the use of allopregnanolone to treat various diseases.
-In exchange for such license, the Company paid an upfront payment of \$50,000 and will make annual maintenance fees of \$15,000 until the calendar year following the first sale, if any, of a licensed product.
+In exchange for such license, the Company paid an upfront payment of \$50,000 and will make payments of \$15,000 for annual maintenance fees until the calendar year following the first sale, if any, of a licensed product.
 The Company is obligated to make milestone payments following the achievement of specified regulatory and sales milestones of up to \$0.7 million and \$2.0 million in the aggregate, respectively.
 Following the first sale, if any, of a licensed product, the Company is obligated to pay royalties at a low single digit percentage of net sales, if any, of licensed products, subject to specified minimum annual royalty amounts.
 Unless terminated by operation of law or by acts of the parties under the terms of the agreement, the license agreement will terminate when the last-to-expire patents or last-to-be abandoned patent applications expire, whichever is later.

-For the three months ended March 31, 2016, the Company did not record any expense or make any milestone or royalty payments under either license agreement with The Regents of the University of California.
+For the three and six months ended June 30, 2016, the Company did not record any expense or make any milestone or royalty payments under either license agreement with The Regents of the University of California.